 “A sandwich can be as simple as a buttered bagel or roll, or as elaborate as a six-foot, toasted submarine sandwich.” –Tax Bulletin ST-835

 Surprisingly, the New York state definition of “sandwich” includes burritos, but not tacos!
 And if you ask your plain bagel to be sliced, you’ve just transformed a grocery item into a sandwich, and New York taxes it 8.875% more.

-NPR’s Planet Money ran a great story on the topic last year (Episode 554: How The Burrito Became A Sandwich): do check it out for a fun history of the sales tax and incredible anecdotes, including how a pizza place rebranded itself as a bakery and how a food delivery service started serving unassembled wraps, both just to avoid paying taxes.
+NPR’s Planet Money ran a great story on the topic in 2014 (Episode 554: How The Burrito Became A Sandwich, transcript here).
+Check it out for a fun history of the sales tax and incredible anecdotes, including how a pizza place rebranded itself as a bakery and how a food delivery service started serving unassembled wraps, both just to avoid paying taxes.

-One such third-party is Avalara AvaTax, which have shared with us a great Sales & Use Tax compliance For Dummies e-book: it goes into details over the sales tax landscape, filings, audits and compliance solutions.
+One such third-party solution is Avalara AvaTax.
+They provide a great Sales & Use Tax compliance For Dummies e-book.
+It provides details of the sales tax landscape, filings, audits, and compliance solutions.
 And if you want to integrate AvaTax with Kill Bill, make sure to check-out our plugin.

 Here’s another blog post on Avalara as a Kill Bill certified integration.